mattiadurso/keypoints_factory/README.md

   joblib==1.4.2 \
   numpy==1.26.4 \
   opencv-python==4.11.0.86 \
-  pandas==2.2.3 \
+  pandas==2.2.3
-  tqdm==4.67.1

-## Suggested but optional
+## Suggested but optional.
 # kornia: need for "disk-kornia" method.
-If not installed you need to provide/download at least one method in methods/ to run benchmarks
+If not installed you need to provide/download at least one method in methods/ to run any benchmark
 # matplotlib: used for demo and plotting validation results in read_results.ipynb
-# nvidia-ml-py: to measure VRAM usage
+# nvidia-ml-py: to measure VRAM usage in speed and memory benchmark
 # PIL: used in some visualizations, but not strictly needed for benchmarking
+# pydegensac: enables better geometric estimation in our imc and hpatches implmentations.
+Might lead to higher performance
+# tqdm: used to nicely display loops bars progression
 # xformers: to increase speed when using transformer-based models (e.g., DeDoDe, RDD)
 pip install \
   kornia==0.8.0 \
   matplotlib==3.10.1 \
   nvidia-ml-py==13.580.82 \
   Pillow==11.1.0 \
+  pydegensac \
+  tqdm==4.67.1 \
   xformers==0.0.29.post2

 # To run IMC, these are also needed
 pip install \
+  jsmin \
-  matplotlib==3.10.1 \
+  matplotlib \
   pydegensac \
   schema \
   scipy \
   shortuuid \
-  jsmin
+  tqdm

 ```
 Other dependencies might be related to third party specific methods.